Lanxin-MRDVS/Application-Algorithms/Obstacle-Avoidance-Algorithm-Deployment-Instruction.md

 a obstacle avoidance zone configuration set as shown in Figure 10 in the green box.
 Number 0 - 6 are seven ready-made obstacle avoidance zone configuration sets that you can choose, number 6 - 19 are the same configurations.
 You can modify each set yourself based on your need, click [Set Parameters] to save the modifications.
-(Note: If you use TCP, UDP, API as the connection method, you can change index from 0-19, but if you use
-IO as the connection, you can only change index 0, 1, 2, 3.

 <p align="center">
 <img alt="PixPin_2026-05-27_18-40-41" src="https://github.com/user-attachments/assets/aa89a431-f283-4eff-81e2-e6a9eca6cddf" />